htcondor/htcondor/docs/man-pages/classad_eval.rst

     classad_eval 'a = 2' 'a * 2'

 The simplest ad that will work assigns a value to an attribute, as seen above.
-You may set multiple attributes in the following way:
+You may set multiple attributes in the following ways; the second is entirely equivalent to the first, but a little easier to type:

 ::

     classad_eval '[ a = 2; b = 2 ]' 'a + b'
+    classad_eval 'a = 2; b = 2' 'a + b'

 You must supply an empty ad for expressions that don't reference attributes: